MinghuiChen43/awesome-deep-phenomena/README.md

 ![avatar](https://github.com/Hannibal046/Awesome-LLM/blob/main/resources/image8.gif)

+### Emergence and Phase Transitions: 2025

+- A ghost mechanism: An analytical model of abrupt learning. [[paper]](https://arxiv.org/abs/2501.02378)
+  - Fatih Dinc, Ege Cirakman, Yiqi Jiang, Mert Yuksekgonul, Mark J. Schnitzer, Hidenori Tanaka.
+  - Key Word: Abrupt Learning; Learning Dynamics.
+  - <details><summary>Digest</summary> This paper explores the phenomenon of abrupt learning in neural networks, where performance suddenly improves after prolonged stagnation.
+Using a minimal dynamical system trained on a delayed-activation task, the authors analytically demonstrate that abrupt learning arises from ghost points—destabilizing features in the learning dynamics—rather than bifurcations.
+They identify a critical learning rate shaped by two loss landscape features: a no-learning zone and an oscillatory minimum.
+Testing recurrent neural networks (RNNs), they confirm that ghost points precede abrupt learning and destabilize the process.
+To mitigate this, they propose two strategies: lowering model output confidence to escape no-learning zones and increasing model redundancy (trainable ranks) for stability.
+This work highlights a bifurcation-free mechanism of abrupt learning and emphasizes the roles of uncertainty and redundancy in stabilizing learning trajectories.

+### Emergence and Phase Transitions: 2024

 - The Complexity Dynamics of Grokking. [[paper]](https://arxiv.org/abs/2412.09810)
   - Branton DeMoss, Silvia Sapora, Jakob Foerster, Nick Hawes, Ingmar Posner.
   - Key Word: Grokking; Generalization; Minimum Description Length Principle.